 The Smart In-Wall Fan Control Switch

-The smart fan control works the same as the lights dimmer.
+The Lutron Caseta fan switch control works the same as the lights dimmer.
 The main difference is that there are only four settings for speed.
 The top button turns the fan to full-speed, while the bottom button turns it off.
 The favorites button works the same as the lights dimmer.

-One thing that I was curious about when purchasing is what happens when using a four-speed fan control switch on a three-speed fan?
+When purchasing, I was curious about what happens when using a four-speed fan control switch on a three-speed fan?

 The two low speeds on the in-wall switch do appear to set the fan to slightly different rates.
 Both are very slow, though.
 That's a very non-scientific observation.

-With the two higher speeds on the fan control, you do notice a more substantial difference in the speed of the fan.
+With the two higher speeds on the fan control, you notice a more substantial difference in the fan's speed.

 We have the favorite button set to the third-highest setting on the switch, which is probably closest to the middle, pull-chain selected fan speed setting.
 There is plenty of air movement with this setting.